2-Day Beauty Trip in Yamagata: Nature, Delicious Food, Fine Wine, and Hot Springs

 Picture courtesy of Pixta

 Omura Park is one of Nagasaki’s best cherry blossom spots.
-The entire park transforms in spring when the 2,000 cherry trees of 21 different varieties go in bloom.
+The entire park transforms in spring when the 2,000 cherry trees of 21 different varieties bloom.
 One type of sakura that can be enjoyed here is the government-designated natural monument, Omura Zakura.

 Approximately 300 Omura Zakura trees are planted within Omura Park, allowing visitors to admire these elegant blossoms.